METALS-Copper slides as fears about supply disruptions wane

 ESCONDIDA: The union at BHP’s, Escondida copper mine in Chile said on Friday it saw a “favorable scenario” for reaching a deal on a new labour contract with the company, citing higher copper prices.

-In a letter to its members published on its website, the union at the world’s largest copper mine said BHP has promised to respond to its recent proposal for a new contract by 1900 GMT on Monday.
+In a letter to its members published on its website, the union at the world’s largest copper mine said BHP had promised to respond to its recent proposal for a new contract by 1900 GMT on Monday.

-VEDANTA: The Indian state of Tamil Nadu ordered the permanent closure of a copper smelter controlled by Vedanta Resources in May after 13 people protesting to demand its shutdown on environmental concerns were killed.
+VEDANTA: The Indian state of Tamil Nadu ordered the permanent closure of a copper smelter controlled by Vedanta Resources in May after 13 people protesting to demand its shutdown on environmental grounds were killed.

 The smelter has capacity to produce 400,000 tonnes a year, a fair chunk of global supplies estimated at around 24 million tonnes this year.